INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-For illustration purpose, let us consider 1-dimensional observations: explaining the salary as a function of a single feature, for instance the education level (the number of years of study).
+For illustration purpose, let's consider a 1-dimensional observations: explaining the salary as a function of a single feature, for instance the education level (the number of years of study).